-Under the purview of Local Law 87 NYC, buildings larger than 50,000 square feet will be required to file an Energy Efficiency Report with the Department of Buildings.
-It includes details of the energy audit results and retro-commissioning measures.
+NYC Local Law 87 of 2009 mandates that buildings larger than 50,000 square feet are required to file an Energy Efficiency Report with the Department of Buildings.
+This Energy Efficiency Report includes details of the energy audit results and retro-commissioning measures.

 An energy audit is an inspection, survey, analysis, and report of energy flows to improve energy efficiency in a building.
 It will study the base buildings systems, such as the building envelope, HVAC (heating ventilation and air conditioning), conveying systems, domestic hot water systems and, electrical and lighting systems.
 While Retro-Commissioning is a detailed look at how well HVAC and lighting controls are actually working.

-The energy conservation measures (ECM) uncovered during Retro-commissioning typically involve reprogramming controls, repairing dusty dampers, and replacing faulty actuators, valves, variable speed drives, and sensors.
+The Energy Conservation Measures (ECMs) uncovered during Retro-commissioning typically involve reprogramming controls, repairing dusty dampers, and replacing faulty actuators, valves, variable speed drives, and sensors.
 Building retro-commissioning will also take a thorough look at how building operators are using the controls since poor operational procedures usually lead to energy waste.
 ECMs discovered typically are low cost or no cost measures.
 The purpose of retro-commissioning is to optimize existing system performance through fine-tuning and upgrades rather than relying on major equipment replacement (which energy audits sometimes do).

 According to Local Law 87 NYC, the compliance date is determined by the last digit of the building’s tax block number.
 If the block number ends in ‘3’ that indicates the report is due in 2013, similarly a number ending in ‘4’ would indicate 2014, and so on.
 After filing the initial report on the designated due date, Local Law 87 NYC requires that the building files an energy efficiency report every 10 years.